The Week That Was

 Israel destroyed the last bridge linking southern Lebanon to the rest of the country on April 16.
 The 10-day Lebanon ceasefire took effect April 17 at midnight.
 Israel’s defense minister immediately announced the IDF would “continue to hold” all captured territory.
 Hezbollah’s political council announced it would not abide by any Washington agreement.
 Tens of thousands of Lebanese civilians began returning south anyway, defying Israeli warnings.

-Tuesday’s brief identified the Israel-Lebanon talks as definitionally incompatible: Lebanon wants a ceasefire; Israel is discussing Hezbollah’s disarmament.
-Thursday sharpened this: the bridge destruction converts a military campaign into a siege.
-Sieges are instruments of submission, not negotiation.
-Friday’s brief tracked the Haaretz reporting that Trump imposed the ceasefire over Netanyahu’s objections, with the Israeli PM having “no say” in the terms.
+Tuesday’s private brief identified the Israel-Lebanon talks as definitionally incompatible: Lebanon wants a ceasefire; Israel is discussing Hezbollah’s disarmament.
+Thursday sharpened this as the bridge destruction converts a military campaign into a siege.
+Sieges are generally instruments of submission, rather than negotiation.

-The 1956 Suez parallel, drawn in Friday’s brief, proved analytically productive.
-Britain and France were forced to halt operations mid-campaign by Washington.
-The result was not moderate foreign policy but a generation of bitterness and accelerated imperial decline.
 Israel’s far-right coalition (Ben-Gvir, Smotrich) needs territorial gains before any ceasefire locks them into international law.
 Netanyahu is simultaneously being overruled by his patron and dependent on that patron for ammunition.
 Patron-dependence with patron override historically generates radicalization, not accommodation.

 V. Russia’s Fertilizer Diplomacy: The War’s Quiet Winner